 We invite you to watch a short video about the main types of companies in the Netherlands:

-If you start a business in Netherlands you may choose to open a Sole Proprietorship, being the most common type of structure in Netherlands.
+If you open a company in Netherlands you may choose to set up a Sole Proprietorship, being the most common type of structure in this country.
 You must be aware that, by opening a sole proprietorship, as the single owner, you have unlimited liability.
 This means that the owner is liable for all debts of the company.
 The owner is also the one that provides the capital for the company.
 The advantage of this type of business is that the the company's decisions can be taken only by it's owner, being also the single person who can benefit from the company's profit.
 After the company is registered, you should also take into account that the company must be registered for VAT in the Netherlands.